 Gerald Mayer, CEO of AMAG: “After a good start to 2020, the COVID-19 pandemic was reflected in the second quarter mainly by a lower level of orders from the transport sector.
 AMAG’s broadly diversified product portfolio, with its focus on specialty products and sustainability, also exerts a stabilising effect in times such as these.
 In difficult market conditions, in the second quarter of 2020 we benefited above all from our successful adjustment of structural costs to reflect lower capacity utilization.”

 Revenue decreased by -16.4 % to EUR 463.8 million due to lower shipments compared with the first half of 2019 (203,200 tonnes compared with 226,000 tonnes in the previous year) and the lower aluminium price (1,622 compared with 1,850 USD/t).

-Earnings before interest, taxes, depreciation and amortisation (EBITDA) amounted to EUR 72.0 million in the first half of 2019, compared with EUR 86.2 million in the prioryear period.
-This reduction especially reflects the lower price level.
-The significant shipments increase in the Rolling Division as a result of the ongoing ramp-up at the Ranshofen site had a positive effect on Group earnings thanks to stable production at low raw material costs.
+Earnings before interest, tax, depreciation and amortisation (EBITDA) amounted to a total of EUR 59.3 million in the first half of 2020, compared with EUR 72.0 million in the prior-year period.
+The decrease mainly reflects lower demand as a consequence of COVID-19, especially in the transport sector in the Rolling and Casting divisions.
+The Metal Division had a positive effect on Group earnings thanks to stable production at low raw material costs.

-Taking into account depreciation and amortisation of EUR 40.7 million, the operating result (EBIT) for the reporting period amounted to EUR 31.3 million (H1 2018: EUR 46.0 million).
+Including depreciation and amortisation of EUR 41.7 million, the EBIT operating result amounted to EUR 17.6 million in the reporting period (H1/2019: EUR 31.3 million).